dwyl/labels/README.md

 Our main criteria is that it ***MUST*** be quicker than manually adding labels and will offer a [hosted version](https://label-sync.herokuapp.com/) of the app if you don't want to configure/run the app yourself.

-At dwyl we intensively use labels on issues and pull requests to communicate about the status of the work for each team member of our project.
+At **`dwyl`** we intensively use labels on issues and pull requests to communicate about the status of the work for each team member of our project.
-We are working remotely and the labels allow us to quickly know who took responsibilities on an issue and what progress they are at.
+We work remotely and the labels allow us to quickly know who took responsibility on an issue and what progress they have made.
 For example we can quickly see from the list of issues on a repository if someone is working on a specific issue (`in-progress` label),